Turkish television drama: Pakistan

-Singapore

-My Father's Violin ranked #9 in Netflix in Singapore Top 10.
-10 Days of a Good Man ranked #10 in Netflix in Singapore Top 10.
-Last Call for Istanbul ranked #8 on Netflix in Singapore Top 10.

 South Korea

-In 2017, the Turkish series Fi was sold to GTV channel in South Korea.
+In 2017, the series Fi was sold to GTV channel in South Korea.
 In 2021, Kırmızı Oda was sold for the South Korean channel, Kuki TV.
 Ezel won the Special Award in the Drama category at the 7th Seoul International Drama Awards.
 Medcezir won the Silver Award for Best Drama at the 9th Seoul International Drama Awards.
 Kara Sevda won the Special Jury Award in the Drama category at the 10th Seoul International Drama Awards held in South Korea.
 Engin Akyürek received the "Best Actor" award at the 10th Seoul International Drama Awards.
 Kerem Bürsin won the "Best Actor" award at the 12th Seoul International Drama Awards.
 Turkish drama, Çarpışma, won the Silver Award in the Best Drama category at the 14th Seoul International Drama Awards.
 The Pit won the Special Jury Award at the 16th Seoul International Drama Awards.
-At the 17th Seoul Drama Awards, two Turkish dramas 'Destan' and 'Mahkum' won the 'Best Series Award'.
+At the 17th Seoul Drama Awards, two Turkish dramas Destan and Mahkum (itself an adaptation of the South Korean drama Innocent Defendant) won the 'Best Series Award'.

-Chokehold ranked #7 on Netflix in the South Korea Top 10.
-Last Call for Istanbul ranked #7 on Netflix in the South Korea Top 10.

-Deha, from Ay Yapim won Best Series award at the Seoul International Drama Awards in 2025.
+Deha from Ay Yapım won Best Series award at the Seoul International Drama Awards in 2025.

-Taiwan

-My Father's Violin ranked #5 in Taiwan Top 10.
-In Good Hands ranked #10 on Netflix in Taiwan Top 10.
-10 Days of a Good Man ranked #9 on Netflix in Taiwan Top 10.
-You Do You ranked #10 on Netflix in Taiwan Top 10.
-Make Me Believe ranked #5 on Netflix in Taiwan Top 10.
-Last Call for Istanbul ranked #6 on Netflix in Taiwan Top 10.